LucasFromDK/PokeDex/README.md

-# PokeDex
+# PokéDex
-A PokéDex Site
+A PokéDex site made as part of a class.